eulersIDcrisis/pysdrweb/README.md

 from whatever source (currently `rtl_fm`) and encode it on the fly, which permits _multiple clients and formats_.
 This also permits changing the frequency more easily.

+## Future

+A few low-hanging fruit features to consider adding:
+ - Scan for available channels.
+ - More sophisticated UI (Theming and Features)